 Joplin Tornado Oral History Project Records, 2013-2015 (C4095)

 The collection consists of interviews with people who experienced, were affected by, and/or were a part of the devastating EF5 multiple-vortex tornado that struck Joplin, Missouri, on May 22, 2011.
 The focus of this project is to help document the community of Joplin both before and after the tornado, as well as the rebuilding of this community.
-The collection consists of digitally recorded interviews, transcripts (forthcoming), and ephemera.
+The collection consists of digitally recorded interviews, transcripts, and photographs.

 Oral history interviews and related correspondence and reports with eighteen persons who played with or were associated with the Kansas City Monarchs of the Negro National League.

 Mary Paxton Keeley Papers, 1830-1986 (C0848)

 Papers of the first woman graduate of the University of Missouri, School of Journalism, in 1910.
 She was active as a journalist, teacher, playwright, poet, fiction writer, and photographer.
 Material includes correspondence; diaries; manuscripts for Keeley’s articles, fiction, and poetry; clippings; audio cassettes; and photographs.

 Kirkwood, Missouri Oral History Project, 1995-1997 (C3962)